DCC-EX/dcc-ex.github.io/docs/get-started/controllers.rst

 Engine Driver (Android | WiThrottle | WiFi)
 --------------------------------------------

 Engine Driver is a throttle app for your phone that can control multiple locos and your turnouts.
 It uses an interface called "WiThrottle" (for WiFi Throttle) and any WiThrottle compatible throttle will work with DCC++ EX.
 There are two ways to connect it; the first method is by connecting directly to the CS via WiFi.
-You will need a WiFI board connected to the CS (see Wifi Setup `WiFi Setup <wifi-setup.html>`_).
+You will need a WiFI board connected to the CS (see Wifi Setup :doc:`WiFi Setup <wifi-setup>`).

 The second method is to use JMRI and connect Engine Driver (ED) to the computer running JMRI.
 That computer would then connect to the CS via a USB cable (normally) or via a Wireless USB Bridge.
 The computer running JMRI can be just about any type of computer: PC, Mac, or Raspberry Pi.
 However, most operators like the Pi option because it is inexpensive, small, can mount under the layout, and has a free image file that you can flash to a Micro-SD card and have a full JMRI setup with WiFi with virtually no fuss.